svendahlstrand/10-print-game-boy/docs/pretty-source.md

   cp 144
   jr nz, .wait_for_v_blank

-  pop af ; Finally, take the character code back from stash... ld [de], a ; ...and print it to the screen.
+  pop af                          ; Take the character code back from stack... ld [de], a                      ; ...and print it to the screen.

   inc de
   call set_cursor                 ; Advance the cursor one step.

-  pop de ; Revert `de` to last state.
+  pop de                          ; Give the back to the caller.

   ret
 ```